-Combining kids and camping is usually a recipe for pure fun & happiness!
-Whether it’s in your backyard or in your living room, set up a tent, lay out blankets or unroll sleeping bags and spend the night together for a family campout!
+Combining kids and camping is usually a recipe for pure fun & happiness… although it’s a lot of work for parents and with little sleep.
+Whether it’s in your backyard or in your living room, set up a small 2 or 3 person tent, lay out blankets or unroll their sleeping bags and spend the night together for a family campout!

 19. Make a Birthday Picture Book

 Throughout the year, you’ve probably snapped hundreds, if not thousands, of pictures of your children.
 Throw them together in a nicely curated photo album and have printed to look at on their birthday.
 This also helps you stay organized, get your photos off your phone or computer, and to have a nicely printed album as a family keepsake.